 TGm editor: Please modify the following paragraph in this subclause as shown below:

 The Channel Entry field includes zero or more Operating Class and Channel fields.
 The format of the Operating Class and Channel fields is defined in 9.4.1.22 (Operating Class and Channel field).
-Operating Class and Channel fields can be grouped together to identify a noncontiguous channel as described in 9.4.2.70.3 (Location Indication Channels subelement).
+Operating Class and Channel fields can be grouped together to identify a noncontiguous channel as described in 9.4.2.70.3 (Location Indication Channels subelement). (#3145) When a non-AP STA does not have a preferred operating class and channel for a certain Usage Mode, then it does not include a Channel Entry field.

 9.6.13.24 Channel Usage Request frame format